 History and Philosophy of Science

 Science is important.
 At universities, students are taught specialized knowledge and skills that are highly valued in society.
-In this minor programme we take a step back and reflect on science itself, both from a historical and a philosophical perspective.
-In this way, we remove some of the self-evidence that surrounds our ideas of science, e.g. that it is experimental, objective, critical, and secular.
-Historians have shown, for example, that in the seventeenth century, doing experiments was a novel way of studying nature, and not everybody agreed that it produced valuable knowledge.
-The eventual dominance of science, therefore, is something to be explained rather than taken for granted.
-And even when, in the nineteenth century, modern science had taken shape, philosophical questions remained.
+In this minor we take a step back and reflect on science itself, both from a historical and a philosophical perspective.
+By doing this, we remove some of the self-evidence that surrounds our ideas of science, e.g. that it is experimental, objective, critical, and secular.
+The dominance of science is something to be explained rather than taken for granted.
 What exactly is the scientific method? do scientific theories, and the entities they speak of, represent reality?
 Centuries of debate have deepened our understanding of the issues involved – but not resolved them.
 Needless to say, in this minor, you will be reading, writing and discussing a lot.

-The minor History and Philosophy of Science consists of four courses (30 ECTS).
-For the minor you have to complete four of the following courses.
-Notice that Kennis in Wetenschap is in Dutch.
+For the minor you have to choose four courses from the list below.
+Notice that Kennis en Wetenschap is in Dutch.
 If you don’t speak Dutch, Introduction to Philosophy of Science is a good alternative.

 Note: You can attend each of these courses separately.
 It is not required to be enrolled in the minor to participate in them.
 The order in which you follow the courses is up to you.
 To complete the minor, you will also have to register in Osiris.